Updated: Jun 13

 Take these additional steps to take control of your training and mindset:

 a.
-Start and end the day by clearing the mind.
+Start and end the day by clearing your mind.
 This can include 3-5 minutes of meditation or deep breathing, listening to relaxing music, or just going for a walk.
-The key is to focus on one thing and being present in that moment only.
+The key is to focus on one thing and being present in that moment.
 This allows you to start and end the day with a clear head.

 b.
 Identify things that are in your control vs out of your control.
 This includes the solutions and answers to the checklist you created.
-Have your controllables and uncontrollables list somewhere you can easily reference it.
-Like a Pinterest board or posted on your phone.
+Have your controllables and uncontrollables list close by.
+You should be able to reference it easily, like on a Pinterest board or posted on your phone.

 c.
 Change of pace.
-Shift your focus of training to another area.
-If you are currently focused on a physical aspect of training, shift to a focus in other areas like technical, tactical, or mental training.
-For sports like swimming, you can even change your event for the time being.
+If you are currently focused on a physical aspect of training, shift to something else, like technical, tactical, or mental training.
+For sports like swimming, you can change your event for the for a short time.

 d.
 Quality over quantity.
 Train hard and train smart.
 There is no need to overtrain and overstrain.